Ronaldo89/FNB-Websites_Week1-2/README.md

 HTML Geolocation - for making navigation apps
-HTML Drag and Drop - for dragging and dropping objects on the screen HTML Local Storage - for storing data on mobile devices HTML Web Workers - for speeding up page loading times by running multiple processes at the same time
+HTML Drag and Drop - for dragging and dropping objects on the screen HTML Local Storage - for storing data on mobile devices HTML Web Workers - for speeding up page loading times by running multiple processes at the same time.